 Generally, RMDs must continue each year after the initial withdraw, and it should always be the full amount.
 If you take out less than the RMD total, the penalty is 50% of the portion that should have been extracted.

 The law and regulations leave a gray area of how many hours an employee needs to work in order to postpone 401(k) RMDs.
 There’s no requirement to work 40 hours a week for the exception to apply.
 However, the employee must be receiving W-2 wages and doing legitimate work.

 Exceptions to the rule

 There’s an important exclusion to the still-working exception that you must keep in mind.
-If owner-employees own at least 5% of the company, they must begin taking RMDs from their 401(k)s beginning at 70½, regardless of their work status.
+If owner-employees own at least 5% of the company, they must begin taking RMDs from their 401(k)s beginning at 70½.
+This is regardless of their work status.

 The still-working rule doesn’t apply to distributions from IRAs (including SEPs or SIMPLE IRAs).
 RMDs from these accounts must begin no later than April 1 of the year following the calendar year individuals turn age 70½, even if they’re not retired.

 The RMD rules for qualified retirement plans and IRAs are complex.
 If you’re still working after age 70½, it may be beneficial to delay taking RMDs, but there could also be disadvantages.
 With careful planning, you can minimize your taxes and preserve more assets for your heirs.
 A 401k withdrawal can be tricky, contact us to customize the best plan based on your retirement and estate planning goals.